bump-sh/docs/src/_guides/bump-sh-tutorials/generate-sdks-with-speakeasy.md

         --overlay https://spec.speakeasy.com/bumpsh/bumpsh/train-travel-api-php-code-samples
 ```

-These overlays will be applied in order, and you can combine them with other overlays from technical writers or other tooling.
+These overlay documents will be applied in order, and you can combine them with other overlays from technical writers or other tooling.

 **Including SDK Setup Instructions**

-If you'd like to add some extra documentation about how to install these SDKs for your users, check out our guides on [Topics](https://docs.bump.sh/help/documentation-experience/topics/), or update the existing OpenAPI with [overlays of your own](https://docs.bump.sh/guides/technical-writing/efficient-tech-writing-process/).
+If you'd like to add some extra documentation about how to install these SDKs for your users, check out our guides on [Topics](/help/documentation-experience/topics/), or update the existing OpenAPI with [overlays of your own](_guides/technical-writing/efficient-tech-writing-process.md).